mtlynch/mediagoblin/docs/source/pluginwriter/database.rst

 migration with some real data.
 Be sure to test it both on sqlite *AND* on postgresql!

+One last *very critical* note: you must never, never modify core tables with your plugin.
+To do that is to put you and all your users in a dangerous situation.
+Add data to the database by adding new tables under the control of your plugin, but never ever modify anyone else's!

 Whew, you made it!
 Get yourself a cookie to celebrate!